 To explore how an alumni association might operate we have created a standing sub-committee of the NIODA Academic Board of Governance (ABG).
-The initial aim is to provide opportunities for alumni to connect through attending events and activities such as the NIODA seminar series, international visitors, exciting new research, paper releases and other events.
+The initial aim is to provide opportunities for alumni of organisation dynamics to connect through attending events and activities such as the NIODA seminar series, international visitors, exciting new research, paper releases and other events.
 As we go on we will see what interest emerges and whether an alumni association needs a formal structure, or can operate more informally with roles taken up as required for alumni activities.

 For now we invite graduates of the NIODA, Swinburne and RMIT Organisation Dynamics programs and related courses to register [registration form] so we can keep in touch and update you with what activities are happening.

 Please let us know if you have any ideas or are keen to get involved in shaping the AODA.

 We’d love you to add to our ‘Where are they now?’ series to the website (see below) so as to inspire prospective students and at the same time raise your professional profile. [registration form]

 NIODA Alumni Association Sub-Committee of the ABG